chibisnorlax/acnhfaq/faq/villagers/villagers.md

 Special NPCs do not have personalities, and each villager can only be of one personality.
 Personality dictates the DIYs a villager crafts, the [reactions they teach](/acnhfaq/island-life#what-are-reactions), and the dialogue they can use.

+## What are villager subtypes?
+Each personality has two subtypes, A and B. Each personality type will define how a villager will speak to you.
+They also have differing interests and hobbies.

+Please refer to [this document on personality subtypes](https://docs.google.com/document/d/1b2rrEIeNZKnQrvoyD4JtkKSNJs2VAHobCBGKSnO2A_o/edit) for more information.

 ## How many villagers can I have?
 You can have **10** animal villagers and up to **8** human villagers.
 You can only have one animal villager with same name on the same island.